 Most episodes of the show featured ‘monsters of the week’ that required lead FBI detectives, Dr Dana Scully (Gillian Anderson) and Fox Mulder (David Duchovny), to investigate the unexplained phenomena and stop it in its tracks.

 There were ice parasites that made people hyper-violent, time-travelling ghost ships and a town full of vampires.
-And, of course, plenty of possible UFO encounters Scully was extremely sceptical of.
+And, of course, plenty of possible UFO encounters Dr Scully was extremely sceptical of (we stan).

 Once again, we venture into the Gizmodo Guide series.
 The goal is to give a comprehensive, but introductory, look at the most important works in science fiction and fantasy.
 While it's intended for newcomers, longtime fans are encouraged to debate us in the comments.
 Spoilers abound, obviously.Read more